 4. How can you apply universal design in your online course?

 When using the principles of UDL in your online course, consider the course’s engagement, representation, action and expression goals.
-Here are four ways to apply UDL principles to your virtual class.
+Here are four ways to put Universal Design for Learning examples to use in your class.

 4.1.
 Syllabus